18mr/documentation/call-tool.md

 ## Set Up Twilio Numbers

-For now, get in touch with Cayden to set up Twilio numbers.
-Make sure you tell them the campaign slug from ``/data/campaigns.yaml`` that you will set up below.
+For now, get in touch with me to set up Twilio numbers.
+Make sure you tell me the campaign slug from ``/data/campaigns.yaml`` that you will set up below.

 ## Update campaigns.yaml in [call-congress](https://github.com/18mr/call-congress)